-Then prepare your chicken breasts by removing the bone.
+Prepare your chicken breasts by removing the bone.
 Carefully take the tip of a sharp knife and side it between the bone and the meat to loosen it.
-Then use your fingers to pull the bone away from the breast meat and make another cut if necessary to free the bone.
-Then pat your chicken breast dry with a paper towel and season with the salt, pepper and dried oregano.
+Use your fingers to pull the bone away from the breast meat and make another cut if necessary to free the bone.
+Pat your chicken breast dry with a paper towel and season with the salt, pepper and dried oregano.

 Once your chicken is browned remove it from the pan and set it aside.
 Then add in your potatoes to your skillet cut side down.
 Cook them over medium heat for about eight to ten minutes or until they are golden brown.

-Then remove your potatoes from the pan and set them aside with your chicken.
+Remove your potatoes from the pan and set them aside with your chicken.
 While your pan is still hot add in your white wine and deglaze your pan over medium heat.
 Taking care to get all of the good little brown bits mixed in with a rubber spatula.
-Next add in your chicken broth.
-Then remove your pan from the heat.
+Add in your chicken broth and remove your pan from the heat.